Decapitation: France

 In France, until the abolition of capital punishment in 1981, the main method of execution had been by beheading by means of the guillotine.
 Other than a small number of military cases in which a firing squad was used (including that of Jean Bastien-Thiry), the guillotine was the only legal method of execution from 1791, when it was introduced by the Legislative Assembly during the last days of the kingdom French Revolution, until 1981.
 Before the revolution, beheading had typically been reserved for noblemen and carried out manually.
 In 1981, President François Mitterrand abolished capital punishment and issued commutations for those whose sentences had not been carried out.

 The first person executed by the guillotine in France was highwayman Nicolas Jacques Pelletier in April 1792.
-The last execution was of murderer Hamida Djandoubi, in Marseilles, in 1977.
+The last execution was of murderer Hamida Djandoubi, in Marseille, in 1977.
 Throughout its extensive overseas colonies and dependencies, the device was also used, including on St Pierre in 1889 and on Martinique as late as 1965.